Diagnosis and management of supraventricular and ventricular tachyarrhythmias: Narrow complex tachycardia & wide complex tachycardia

 Tachycardia: the value of anamnesis

 Anamnesis is as always important.
 Mayn tachycardias have a triggering factors, such as physical or emotional stress, coffe or other recurring situations.
 It is always useful to assess whether the tachycardia started abruptly or gradually.
 This may differentiate several tachycardias.
-Sinus rhythm, for example, always starts gradually, whereas AVNRT always starts very abruptly.
+Sinus tachycardia, for example, always starts gradually, whereas AVNRT always starts very abruptly.
 Patient can determine (as judged by symptoms) the start of the arrhythmia in most cases.

 Previous medications, comorbidites and precious ECG tracings should all be assessed.
 The value of this lies in the fact that if there is any precipitating factor, the arrhythmia is likely to be related to that factor.
 For example, patients on sotalol medication (which may cause QT prolongation) are likely to have ventricular tachycardia; patients with previous myocardial infarction are very likely to have ventricular tachycardia if they present with a wide complex tachycardia; patients with previous atrial fibrillation are likely to to have another episode if they present with an irregular tachycardia and so on.